-Situation: The belly of this muscle is concealed by the soleus, and lies on the inside of the flexor longue pollicis.
+Situation: The belly of this muscle is concealed by the soleus, and lies on the inside of the flexor longus pollicis.
+The situation of the tendon is described with the muscles situated in the sole of the foot.

 Use: To bend the last joint of the toes, and to assist in extending the foot.